Ponckin8888003/Ponckin8888003/README.md

 <h2 align="left">Hi 👋!
-My name is Yura and I'm a Frontend developer, from Ukraine</h2>
+My name is Yurii and I'm a Frontend developer, from Ukraine</h2>

 <div align="center">